Thursday, June 7, 2012

 07.06.12 Stone thrown, broken window, snowy, red zone house, Avonside Dr, nr Avonside Girls High.
 The houses would be demolished by CERA

-Red stickers on doors, showing houses too dangerous for habitation;
+Red-stickers on doors, showing houses were too dangerous for habitation;

 Less walkers & dog walkers on Avon River banks;